plasma-group/pigi/packages/unipig/README.md

 ```

 ## Clearing Data
 All data is stored within the `/build` directory at the moment, so if you'd like to blow away data, just run `yarn clean && yarn build` and run the aggregator / validator again.
-The DB for the aggregator & validator is leveldb, which persists to files in the `/build` directory that get blown away when you `yarn clean`
+The DBInterface for the aggregator & validator is leveldb, which persists to files in the `/build` directory that get blown away when you `yarn clean`